therealjumbo/setup_server/README.md

 ## Notes
 * this script enables automatic security updates
-* ssh-copy-id to server
+* you must manually ssh-copy-id to server
-* disable ssh password access
+* then disable ssh password access